tonyhu-x/translify/README.md

 # translify

-translify is a tool that interprets a given piece of text from a language other than English and then summarizes it in English.
+translify is a utility that interprets text in a language and then summarizes it in another language.